Typing Classes for Schools: Live WPM Monitoring, No Student Emails

 Can students practice Punjabi typing in class?

 Yes.
-TypingBIRDS includes a dedicated Punjabi typing mode using the AnmolLipi font, and a teacher can configure a class to practice in Punjabi — sessions are tracked in the same class dashboard and weekly report.
+TypingBIRDS includes a dedicated Punjabi typing mode using the AnmolLipi font, and a teacher can set a class up to practice in Punjabi — sessions are tracked in the same class dashboard and weekly report.